alire-project/deepend/README.txt

 7.0 TEST EXECUTABLES
 ===================

-A simple test executable test_deepend executable exercises the pool.
+A simple test executable test_dynamic_pools executable exercises the pool.
+There is both an Ada 2005 version and an Ada 2012 version.

-In addition, there is a binary_trees test executable with two different implementations of a benchmark test.
+In addition, there is a binary_trees test executable with two different implementations of a benchmark test, again for both Ada 2005 and Ada 2012.
     - the implementation under the folder;
         binary_tree_benchmark_using_access_types_with_dedicated_pools
       performs all allocations using the new operator and relies on Ada's access type finalization to release all objects from the subpool.
+This test utilizes the Basic_Dynamic_Pools package, and has been found to give the best test results for this benchmark in both Ada 2005 and Ada 2012
     - the implementation under the folder;
        binary_tree_benchmark_using_subpool_deallocations performs all
-       allocations using Deepend's Allocate generic, rather than using the "new" operator.
+       allocations using the Ada 2012 subpool allocator syntax, or Deepend's Allocate generic for Ada 2005, rather than using the tradional "new" operator with Ada 83 syntax.

 8.0 WHY DEEPEND?
 ===============